Lower bound for the T count via unitary stabilizer nullity

 \diff{Resource theory for magic monotones has wide applications in quantum information.
 In this work, we introduce a magic monotone for unitaries, and use it to lower bound the $T$ count in the circuit synthesis task.
 This lower bound quantifies the minimum magic resources required for the computation, and lower bounds the runtime of classical simulation algorithms based on the Clifford+$T$ gate set.
 We also give numerical results which show that our magic monotone can give better $T$ count lower bounds for some gates when compared with other magic monotones.}

-In this manuscript, for any $n$-qubit unitary $U$, we introduce its unitary stabilizer nullity as $v(U)=2n-s(U)$, where $s(U)$ is the number of $\pm 1s$ in the Pauli transfer matrix.
-We prove that the unitary stabilizer nullity satisfies several desirable properties, and in particular show that it is a lower bound for the T-count of $U$.
-We show that the lower bound obtained by the unitary stabilizer nullity never performs worse than the state stabilizer nullity.
-Moreover, we give an $n$-qubit unitary family of unitary stabilizer nullity $2n$, providing examples where the unitary stabilizer nullity strictly outperforms.
-For the diagonal unitaries, we prove the lower bounds obtained by the state and the unitary stabilizer nullity are the same.
-Besides, we connect the unitary stabilizer nullity and the state stabilizer nullity with auxiliary systems.
+\diff{Specifically,} in this paper, for any $n$-qubit unitary $U$, we introduce its unitary-stabilizer nullity as $v(U)=2n-s(U)$, where $s(U)$ is the number of $\pm 1s$ in the Pauli transfer matrix.
+We prove that the unitary-stabilizer nullity satisfies several desirable properties, and in particular establish that it is a lower bound for the $T$ count of $U$.
+We show that the lower bound obtained by the unitary-stabilizer nullity never performs worse than the state-stabilizer nullity.
+We also give an $n$-qubit unitary family of unitary-stabilizer nullity $2n$, providing examples where the unitary-stabilizer nullity strictly outperforms.
+For the diagonal unitaries, we prove the lower bounds obtained by the state- and the unitary-stabilizer nullity are the same.
+Besides, we connect the unitary-stabilizer nullity and the state-stabilizer nullity with auxiliary systems.
 Moreover, the results in this work may shed lights for the study of resource theories of quantum dynamics (e.g., Refs.~\cite{Diaz2018,Wang2019,Rosset2017a,Li2018c,Regula2021,Liu2019b,Wang2018g}).